 Once you become a dual citizen with Colombian citizenship, you will no longer need to deal with visas anymore.
-Also, you will be able to travel to some counties as a Colombian citizen without a visa such as Russia and Brazil, which require a visa for U.S. citizens.
+Also, you will be able to travel to a few counties as a Colombian citizen without a visa such as Russia, which require a visa for U.S. citizens.

 The Bottom Line: Obtaining a Colombia Marriage Visa

 Colombia’s marriage visa is relatively easy to get with few documents required.
-But it’s only intended for people who have a Colombian spouse or Colombian permanent partner.
+But this visa is only intended for people who have a Colombian spouse or Colombian permanent partner.